rutomoda/keyboards/Storage Boent/README.md

 ===
 Designed to be manufacturable from bent sheet metal as well as being 3D printable BOENT is a simplistic approach to keyboard storage and display.
 BOENT can be fixed vertically as well as horizontally.
 Designed to be used as at least a pair it can accommodate even the widest, highest and thickest keyboards.
 In the front is an optional mounting opportunity for an name and specification plaque or a simple reinforcement plate to use a BOENT pair as a standalone storage or display stand.

+boent-1.pdf
+---
+Technical drawing and dimensions guide.

+boent-flat.stl
+---
+This is the flat lay model for sheet metal manufacturing.
+Bent lines will follow if I can get the export to work.

 License and Warranty Disclaimer
 ===
 All designs and their corresponding files in this repository are published and licensed under a [Creative Commons Attribution 4.0 International